eu-ge-ne/enrouter/apps/web/src/app/docs/api/modules/content.md

 # RouteModules

 `RouteModules` is a collection of route module descriptors.
-It maps ids of modules to their fs path and async import function.
+Maps module id to fs path and async import function.

 ```ts
 type RouteModules = Record<